-Pursuant to the Canadian Malartic Royalty Agreement, Osisko holds a real right in the Canadian Malartic Properties (and the associated ores, minerals and mineral resources and by-products thereof which may be extracted from the Canadian Malartic Properties) and Canadian Malartic GP has agreed to pay Osisko a 5% NSR royalty from production of metals, ores and other materials recovered from the Canadian Malartic Properties (the "Canadian Malartic Royalty").
+Pursuant to the Canadian Malartic Royalty Agreement, Osisko holds a real right in the Canadian Malartic Complex (and the associated ores, minerals and Mineral Resources and by-products thereof which may be extracted from the Canadian Malartic Complex) and Osisko is entitled to a 3-5% NSR royalty from production of metals, ores and other materials recovered from the Canadian Malartic Complex (the "Canadian Malartic Royalty").
 The term of the Canadian Malartic Royalty Agreement is perpetual.